That All Shall Be Saved: Reception

 That All Shall Be Saved has been a polarizing book since its publication, receiving high commendation from some, and no shortage of criticism from others.

 John Behr described it as a "brilliant treatment—exegetically, theologically, and philosophically."
 John Milbank stated that Hart "calls us back to real orthodoxy, perhaps just in time."
 Andrew Louth characterized it as "a tightly argued case for universalism".
 Tom Greggs called it "a genuinely beautiful and irenic book".
 Other favorable reviewers have lauded it as "a passionate proclamation of the absolute love of God as revealed in Jesus Christ", and "the work of a stirred and unyielding conscience", whose argument is "forceful, analytically clear, and compelling".

 Meanwhile, various critics, such as Edward Feser, have characterized the book as an "attack on Christian tradition" full of "vituperative verbiage" or even "heresy".

-In the book itself, Hart predicted much of this: "I suspect that those who disagree with my position will either dismiss it or (if they are very boring indeed) try to refute it by reasserting the traditional majority position in any number of very predictable, very shopworn manners."
+In the book itself, Hart predicted, "I suspect that those who disagree with my position will either dismiss it or (if they are very boring indeed) try to refute it by reasserting the traditional majority position in any number of very predictable, very shopworn manners."
 Subsequently, in various publications, Hart has responded in turn to a number of his critics.